hixio-mh/qftest-plugin/README.md

 The actual test execution (i.e. the current Jenkins build) can be monitored via the `Console Log` facility.
 Among other status information, the QF-Test program calls that were generated behind the scenes by the Jenkins plugin should appear here.

-If your build process finshes with unexpected or even none results, this log provides additional information for debugging.
+If your build process finishes with unexpected or even none results, this log provides additional information for debugging.

-If the QF-Test application scenario within your Jenkins environment is beyond the scope of this plugin, the generated programm calls shown in the log can still be used as a starting point for your own developments.
+If the QF-Test application scenario within your Jenkins environment is beyond the scope of this plugin, the generated program calls shown in the log can still be used as a starting point for your own developments.
 The adapted command lines can then be invoked directly via the `sh` build step (effectively replacing the QF-Test Jenkins plugin step.)

 # Pipeline examples
-The following scripts shows two pipeline use-cases that might be a good starting point when developping your own pipeline project.
+The following scripts shows two pipeline use-cases that might be a good starting point when developing your own pipeline project.

 Each of them forms a complete example, written in [__declarative syntax__](https://jenkins.io/doc/book/pipeline/syntax/).